kersorianek/mon-portfolio/_posts/2019-07-07-Change-Control-Process-in-SDLC.md

 -  Emergency Changes
 -  A verbal authorization should be obtained, and the change should be documented as soon as possible

-# Process of Change Control
+## Process of Change Control

-Before we look into what is involved in Change Control process, we will get familiarize with what documents are used in Change Control.
-While carrying out Change Control, there are mainly two documents involved
+Before we look at what is involved in the Change Control process, we will become acquainted with the papers that are utilized in Change Control.
+There are primarily two papers involved in Change Control.

-- Change Log: A change log is a document that list the details about all the Change Requests like project number, PCR (project change request) ID, priority, Owner details, Target date, status and status date, raised by, date when raised etc.
+- **Change Log:** A change log is a document that contains information about all Change Requests, such as the project ID, PCR (project change request) ID, priority, Owner details, Target date, status and status date, raised by, date when raised, and so on.

-- Change Request Form: It is used to document details required to support the decision making process like type of change, benefits of change, name of resource requesting the change, time and estimate cost, priority of change, authorized person detail, change request status etc.
+- **Change Request Form:** It is used to document details needed to support the decision-making process, such as
+  - The type of change,
+  - The benefits of the change,
+  - The name of the resource requesting the change,
+  - The time and estimated cost, the priority of the change,
+  - The authorized person's details,
+  - The change request status, and so on.
+  -

-- Change Process Flow-Diagram
+Change Process Flow-Diagram

-Change Process follows a specific pattern to implement the changes in the product or system.
-Here through flow-diagram we explained what are the steps involved in the Change Process.
+To deploy changes in a product or system, the Change Process follows a predefined pattern.
+We presented the steps involved in the Change Process using a flow diagram.

-Steps for Change Control
-Steps for Change Control Action
+## Steps for Change Control Action:

 - Change request identification
 - Identify the need for a change and describe it on the project change request form
 - Change request assessment